 Protection of copyrights, patents and trade marks

-The following laws ensure protection of copyrights, patents and trademarks:
+Find out laws that ensure protection of copyrights, patents and trademarks.

 Dubai Data law

 The government of Dubai passed the Dubai Data law.
 One of its aim is data protection and privacy of the individual.